carsdotcom/AndroidWebView/README.md

-Simple webview Android application to use with testing Webview -> Website requirements and vice versa
+Simple webview Android application to use with testing WebView -> Website requirements and vice versa